Nihilism, Radical Honesty, Terrible Jobs, and More

 I answered questions on nihilism, radical honesty, poor effort in a terrible job, and more on Philosophy in Action Radio on Sunday, 9 December 2012.
 Greg Perkins of Objectivist Answers was my co-host.
 You can listen to or download the podcast below.Remember, Philosophy in Action Radio is available to anyone, free of charge.
 That's because our goal is to spread rational principles for real life far and wide, as we do every week to thousands of listeners.
 We love doing that, but each episode requires our time, effort, and money.
 So if you enjoy and value our work, please contribute to our tip jar.
 We suggest $5 per episode or $20 per month, but any amount is appreciated.
 You can send your contribution via Dwolla, PayPal, or US Mail.

 My News of the Week: I've been dealing with the multiple leaks, mold, and rotting wood Chez Hsieh.
-I've also made some progress on preparing my dissertation for publication.
+I've also made some progress on preparing my book Responsibility & Luck: A Defense of Praise and Blame (a.k.a. my dissertation) for publication.
 On Wednesday, I had great interview with Dr. Doug McGuff on Strength Training Using Body by Science!

 - Duration: 1:05:50